 Sew It, Digital Art & Draw Manga

-Susan "Sam" Sieber has been a professional arts educator since 2001, working with both digital and traditional media.
+Sam (they/them) has been a professional arts educator since 2001, working with both digital and traditional media.
 They received their MFA in Illustration from Academy of Art University, their BA in Creative Writing from Beloit College, and was named an Illinois Artisan by the Illinois State Museum Artisan Program.
 They have studied art and architecture in Morocco, and calligraphy and fiber art in Japan.
-At Creative Arts Sam teaches a variety of classes, including Sew It, Drawing Manga/Comics, and Computer Animation.
+At Creative Arts Sam teaches a variety of classes, including Sew It, Drawing Manga/Comics, and 2D Animation.

 Scott is a professional illustrator and graduate of the American Academy of Arts in Chicago.
 He enjoys teaching digital and traditional art, painting murals, and pursuing his freelance illustration career.
 Recent projects include completing over 200 illustrations for the Early Ascent educational app Reading Raven.
-Scott has also taught at McHenry County College and Reprographics.
+Scott has also taught classes for McHenry County College youth camps, and at Reprographics Art Supply.

 "I like the possibilities of children's illustration.
 I like how in a child's world, a mouse and a tiger talking to each other makes perfect sense.
 I love the surreal, the unreal, the escape from reality that a child has.
 I call it the 'what if' factor - as a child I was always asking 'what if?'
 I would ask my dad, 'What if a UFO suddenly landed right here?
 What would you do?'
 As a adult, I feel that I've gotten away from that, that sense of whimsy and sense of fun.
 I try to recapture that in my art.
 I try to open a door, or window, into a child's world."

 Janet Balboa has taught art for adults at The Illinois Institute of Art, and for youth at MCC Kids & College.
-At Creative Arts she offers Adult Open Studio, and Magical Nature, in which students can learn drawing skills with pencil, colored pencil, and art markers.
+At Creative Arts she offers classes in which students can learn drawing skills with pencil, colored pencil, and art markers.

 "We all have the soul of an artist, that longing to be true to ourselves, to live a life that really is ours.
 I create art so I can ultimately live authentically – free, alive, joyful."